Beverly Marshall: Reception

 Beverly was named as a "firm favourite with viewers" in John Kercher's 1989 book, Neighbours: Facts, Features, Interviews With Your Favourite TV Stars.
 Kercher also named Beverly's relationship with Jim as "an intriguing storyline".
 Ruth Deller named Beverly as Ramsay Street's "superdoc".
 In another feature, Lowculture called Beverly the "resident awesome all-powerful Neighbours doctor who came in between Clive Gibbons and Karl Kennedy".
 The BBC said Beverly's most notable moment was "When she slapped one of her patients."
+Donna Hay from What's on TV featured Beverly and Jim in a feature profiling soap "marriages made in hell".
+Hay noted that Jim should have known his marriage "would be short-lived" because Beverly refused to change her surname.
+Hay noted that Beverly was more interested in performing live saving operations than conforming to the "proper wife" image Jim wanted.
+Hay defended Beverly, stating the breakdown of the marriage was not entirely her fault because of Jim's behaviour in the miscarriage story.
+Hay joked that Jim "acted as if she'd had a mild dose of the flu.
+No wonder she packed her bags."